atomaszewicz/Simpsons/RStudio/Analysis.md

 ```

-The first thing that we (read as: I) wonder is how have the ratings evolved over time?
+The first thing that we wonder is how have the ratings evolved over time?
 Have they gone up or down i.e. do people percieve the show as getting better or worse?
 Before we anwser this we want to look at who and how often are people voting on these episodes.

 ## Voting